AugurProject/augur-core/README.md

   - audits have a fee
 - two wave svd before audits?
   - e.g. if it falls within the certainty threshold, then it goes to wave 2 of svd else it goes to next period (disputed), if that fails, audit
-- special cfds + public good funding + poss. futarchy
+- public good funding + poss. futarchy
-- make code updatable + work with etherex & chow (bitsquare, coineffine other decentralized exchanges as well)
 - VPM
 - allow people to set market base currencies - is this what V meant by mult. currency support
 - With these conditions: [1] Stalled Branch, [2] Decision-Author’s signature, one can move an event to a new Branch (use ecVerify serpent function)